 - irregular heartbeat

 Prior to your test, your doctor will perform a physical exam and ask about your complete medical history.
-At this point, you should tell your doctor about your symptoms, especially any chest pains or shortness of breath.
+At this point, tell your doctor about your symptoms, especially any chest pains or shortness of breath.

-Finally, you should let your doctor know if you have diabetes, because exercise affects blood sugar.
+Finally, let your doctor know if you have diabetes, because exercise affects blood sugar.
 If you do have diabetes, your doctor may want to monitor your blood glucose levels during the exercise test as well.

 You’ll start off by walking slowly on a treadmill.
 The speed and grade of the treadmill will be increased as the test continues.

 If you experience any difficulties — especially, chest pains, weakness, or fatigue — you may ask to stop the test.